youssefM1999/COSC320-String-Plagiarism-Project/README.md

 `main.py` is a simple program for running the algorithms, and can be easily edited to run on different files by editing the `src_dataset` and `sus_dataset` file paths.
 The program defines the `testAlgorithm` function, and calls it to run the algorithms on the dataset.
 It is currently configured to run on the last 10 files of the dataset.

+## Problems Encountered

 Due to the massive size of some of the files, the program can take an enormous amount of time to compute.
+For this reason, we decided to use a compute dedicated cloud computer using the Google Cloud Compute Engine API (AMD based, 8 core, 32 GB RAM) to do our large calculations.
+This allowed us to produce graphs for the KMP and Rabin Karp algorithms with our large dataset, but we still ran into memory issues with our LCSS algorithms.
+For this

 ## How to Run